ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 When the program accepts this type of input it will also accept a specific column for which it should eliminate duplicates through the process of uniquification.
-For instance, when the program is run with the command `poetry run python datauniquifier --approach listcomprehension --column 1 --data-file inputs/data.txt` then it will remove all of the duplicates from column `1` in the data file that stores the job descriptions of specific individuals.
+For instance, when the program is run with the command `poetry run datauniquifier --approach listcomprehension --column 1 --data-file input/data.txt` then it will remove all of the duplicates from column `1` in the data file that stores the job descriptions of specific individuals.
 Alternatively, if the program was run with the command `poetry run python datauniquifier --approach listcomprehension --column 0 --data-file